graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 #### Overridable base functionality

 The classes can be overridden, providing the ability to customize behavior of automatically generated graph types.
-For instance, to exclude properties marked with a custom attribute called `[InternalUse]` you could write this:
+For instance, to exclude properties of a certain type, you could write this:

 ```csharp
 private class CustomAutoObjectType<T> : AutoRegisteringObjectGraphType<T>